Start A Home School program for your Child

 Here are ways in order to establish a good level of discipline when home schooling:

-- 1Set standard school hours.This is the first thing that you need to establish.
+- 1This is the first thing that you need to establish.
 Your child has to understand that there is a time for play and there is a fixed time for studying.
 Avoid deviating from this schedule as much as possible so that you're able to strengthen the discipline that you are trying to form.
 The moment your child sees that you can in fact be rather flexible, the more he will think that he can negotiate into things.
-Therefore, you need to discipline yourself as well and make sure that you are able to stick to the schedule that you are trying to impose.Advertisement
+Therefore, you need to discipline yourself as well and make sure that you are able to stick to the schedule that you are trying to impose.Set standard school hours.Advertisement

 Referencing this Article